DATS Practicum

 DATS Independent Work Common Guidelines

-DATS 5970 and 5990 count as technical and depth area electives towards the ten credits needed for the MSE degree in Data Science.
-The student must identify a member of the University’s Standing Faculty who is willing to advise the Independent Work and take responsibility for issuing the final grade.
-The student finds a suitable topic, chosen either with the proposed adviser or from a list of project ideas maintained by the Projects Director.
+DATS 5990 and DATS 5970 count as technical and depth area electives toward the ten credits needed for the MSE degree in Data Science.
+The student must identify an advisor who is willing to advise the Independent Work and take responsibility for issuing the final grade.
+The student finds a suitable topic, chosen either by the proposed adviser or from a list of project ideas maintained by the project director.

 The adviser and student should discuss and determine the topic, scope, etc. of the Independent Work.
-The student must then discuss the proposal with the Projects Director (either in person during office hours or by email).
-Once discussed, the student should request an approval form by email from the Projects Director.
+The student must then discuss the proposal with the project director (either in person during office hours or by email).
+Students fill out the project /thesis submission form and signed advisor agreement upload them and request either DATS 5990 (Practicum) or DATS 5970 (Thesis) in Path@Penn.

 Practicum-Specific Guidelines

-A student wishing to complete a Practicum may enroll in one or two course units of DATS 5990/Master’s Independent Study (depending on the scope of the project).
-If the faculty is not within SEAS, the Projects Director will nominally co-advise the project.
-Occasionally, you may wish to undertake a Practicum proposed from industry, in which case you must still produce a tangible, academically-based product that can be evaluated by the Projects Director.
+A student wishing to complete a Practicum may enroll in one or two-course units of DATS 5990/Master’s Independent Study (depending on the scope of the project).
+If the faculty is not within SEAS, the project director will nominally co-advise the project.
+Occasionally, you may wish to undertake a Practicum proposed by Industry, in which case you must still produce a tangible, academically-based product that can be evaluated by the Projects Director.

 The report should be a 5-10 page write-up describing the project and its outcomes, including links to any evaluable code.